Drag13/drag13.github.io/src/posts/react-performance-puppeteer-profile/content.md

 ![How to get performance metrics and web vitals using Puppeteer, React and TypeScript, part 1](~/img/kdpv/react-performance-puppeteer-profile-kdpv.jpg)

-In this article, I will show how to build the script to gather main performance metrics like First Contentful Paint and Core Web Vitals from the React application using Puppeteer and TypeScript.
+In this article, I will demonstrate how to build the script to automate gathering performance metrics like First Contentful Paint and Core Web Vitals from the React-based application using Puppeteer and TypeScript.
 I will also describe how to create and extract your own performance events using the React Profiler component.
 This might be useful if you decide to do some performance research or implement advanced performance testing into your CI/CD pipeline.

 ## The Plan